10 Best Life Insurance Companies in Alaska

 According to the Center for Disease Control and Prevention (CDC), the average life expectancy in Alaska is approximately 76.6 years which is significantly lower than the national average life expectancy, which is currently around 79.05 years in the United States.
 Over the past few years, the leading causes of death in Alaska have been cancer, homicide, and cardiovascular disease.
 The homicide rate in Alaska is about 7.3 homicides per 100,000 residents, which is close to the national average of 7.5.

 According to the U.S. Bureau of Labor Statistics, in Alaska, the 90th percentile income is currently $103,610.
 The median earnings in the state is approximately $48,820.
-It is essential to consider your insurance options.
+It is important to consider your insurance options.
 Most financial advisors recommend purchasing a life insurance policy that covers your loved ones for between 10X and 20X your annual income.
 In Alaska, this amounts to around $1,036,100 – $2,072,200 dollars for most individuals.

 Show Me Life Insurance Companies